-The Australasian Accounting, Business and Finance Journal is a double blind peer reviewed academic journal.
-The AABFJ publishes interdisciplinary research which informs a range of business-related fields.
-These include accounting, finance, financial planning, and banking research.
+The Australasian Accounting Business and Finance Journal appears in the Web of Science database under the Business Finance category.
 AABFJ articles appear in the Scopus database for 2014 onwards.
 Our articles appear on both the ProQuest and EBSCO databases and our journal is listed with Cabell's and Ulrich's Directories.
 AABFJ is an open access journal which appears on DOAJ (Directory of Open Access Journals).
 AABFJ is also listed in the Emerging Source Citation Index of Thomson Reuters.
-AABFJ is now ranked in the CABS's (the Chartered Association of Business Schools) Academic Journal Guide.Please note that AABFJ will next be open to submissions only between 16th May 2017 and 30th May 2017.
-The reason for this is a brain tumor in the daughter of one of the Editors leading to severe time pressures among the editorial team.
+AABFJ is currently rated as a Q2 under SJR (Scimago Journal & Country Rank).
+AABFJ is now ranked in the CABS's (the Chartered Association of Business Schools) Academic Journal Guide.
+AABFJ was a B ranked journal on the 2010 ERA (Excellence in Research for Australia) List of the Australian Research Council.

 ISSN: 1834-2000 (print).
+ISSN: 1834-2019 (online).

 Current Issue: Volume 14, Issue 4 (2020)

 Olga Vedernikova, Lorena Siguenza-Guzman, Johanna Pesantez, and Rodrigo Arcentales-Carrion

 Financial Literacy among the Millennial Generation: Relationships between Knowledge, Skills, Attitude, and Behavior

 Vera Dewi, Erie Febrian, Nury Effendi, and Mokhamad Anwar

 The Effects of Wages and Welfare Facilities on Employee Productivity: Mediating Role of Employee Work Motivation

 Mohammad Nurul Alam, Md Mahmudul Hassan, Dorothea Bowyer, and Md Reaz